loans-in-retirement

 But Raymond was hit with some unexpected costs:

-When I retired I got hit with extra concessional tax as final payout for the year as it included accumulated annual leave, long service leave, commission, bonus, maximum voluntary super contribution, proportional super contribution as well as employer contribution which exceeded $250K for the year.
+When I retired I got hit with extra concessional tax as final payout for the year as it included accumulated annual leave, long service leave, commission, bonus, maximum voluntary super contribution, proportional super contribution as well as an employer contribution which exceeded $250,000 for the year.
 (You) get hit whichever way you try to save.

 What about you?